Why Diversity in Clinical Trials is So Important

 Clinical trial diversity: the stats

-Since the late 1990s, the number of countries contributing to the clinical-trial data used by FDA to approve drugs has almost doubled (even though 57% of the results still come from the USA).
+Since the late 1990s, the number of countries contributing to the clinical-trial data used by FDA to approve drugs has almost doubled (even though 57% of the results still come from study sites in the US).
 But the diversity of participants taking part hasn’t changed very much.
 Back then, 92% of the participants in these trials were white – 20 years later that figure was 86%.

 And in 2020?
 75%.

-In fact, in all the medications approved by the FDA in 2020, the clinical trial participants looked like this: 75% White, 8% Black African American, 11% Hispanic, 6% Asian.
+In fact, in all the medications approved by the FDA in 2020, the clinical trial participants were comprised of: 75% White, 11% Hispanic, 8% Black African American, 6% Asian.
 Only 30% of the participants were over 65 years of age and more than half of the patients were located in the US.

 Why does it matter who participates in these trials?

-We depend upon the available research to know that a drug could be effective, and the likelihood of it causing side effects.
+We depend upon the available research to know that a drug could be safe and effective, and the likelihood of it causing side effects.
 But the nature of those effects can vary between people of different ancestry.
-Some medicines may work in different ways in different population groups and in different ages, genders, etc. Trials that represent the intended patient population will better predict the results and better predict the outcomes for more people.
+Some medicines may work in different ways in different population groups and in different ages, genders, etc. Trials that represent the intended patient population will better predict the results and better predict the outcomes for more people if the study population is more diverse.

 For example, Black (or African American) people respond differently from White people to drugs used to treat autoimmune diseases like MS. Local anaesthetic works for a shorter time on people with red hair.
 It’s believed that women are more likely to suffer from some adverse side effects of medications because medicine dosages have historically been based on clinical trials conducted in men.
 Being able to assess how different groups respond to different medicines is key to treating conditions.